 Bill Hader The Films That Inspired Him to Become a Filmmaker—The actor presented the films that influenced him the most in a highbrow-leaning list.

-The Independent 100 Best Films—Critic Anthony Quinn picked his 100 favorite films in a mainstream/highbrow leaning list.
+The Independent 100 Best Films—Critic Anthony Quinn picked his 100 favorite films.

 Satoshi Kon 100 Movies chosen by The Dreaming Machine team—An anime filmmaker selected some favorite films in a mainstream-leaning list.
 This link is from Makiko Itoh's blog.